Institutional guidance on PDP

 - The effectiveness and enhancement of PDP should be a standing item for annual reviews.

 - PDP should be linked to employability.
-Where possible the Higher Education Academy Employability Profiles should be used to inform development and enhancement.
+Where possible the Advance HE Employability Profiles should be used to inform development and enhancement.

 - PDP processes should emphasise the articulation of skills and experience.